xplosionmind/tommi.space/content/notes/public/Website development.md

 3. Self-hosted analytics
 1. automatic CV compiling implementation
 9. Full width images in posts and `article`’s `max-width` instead of `padding`
-14. Consider switching from [a unique page with all tags][tags] to individual pages for each tag

 <br>